On protected defect correlators in 3d $\mathcal{N}\ge4$ theories: Topological sector and line operators

 \subsection{The superconformal case}

 We now concentrate on superconformal lines in SCFTs with at least $\mathcal{N}=4$ supersymmetry.
-While the construction in UV gauge theories relies on the existence of Lagrangians, our goal is to extend it to specific classes of line operators regardless of the definition of the SCFTs.
-However, for the sake of concreteness and keeping in mind the applications of the following sections, we begin with a detailed discussion of the fermionic Wilson line in ABJM \cite{Drukker:2009hy}.
+While the construction in UV gauge theories relies on the existence of a Lagrangian description, our goal is to extend it to line operators regardless of their precise definition or that of the SCFT.
+However, for simplicity and with an eye to the applications in the following sections, we begin with a detailed discussion of the fermionic Wilson line in ABJM \cite{Drukker:2009hy}.
 Building on this example, we will argue a more general conclusion for $\mathcal{N}=4$ SCFTs.

 To begin with, we briefly describe the $\mathfrak{su}(1,1|3)\oplus \mathfrak{u}(1)_b$ superalgebra preserved by the fermionic Wilson loops \cite{Bianchi:2017ozk}.
 The Wilson loop preserves the following supercharges